The Rithmatist (Rithmatist #1)

 After 12-year-old Will Poppy’s mother dies, he finds himself moving to a run-down castle with an aunt he loathes and servants who are up to no good – and that’s just the beginning of his troubles.

 Will Poppy has always been fascinated with writing – he thinks there’s something almost… magical about it.
 But when his mother dies, Will finds himself stuck living with his awful aunt, unable to write a single word (despite the fact that two Muses will not leave him alone) and handed … Continue reading

 Little Brown Books for Young Readers

 About Blood for Blood

 There would be blood.
 Blood for blood.
 Blood to pay.
 An entire world of it.

 For the resistance in the Third Reich, the war may be over, but the fight has just begun.
 Death camp survivor Yael, who has the power to skinshift, is on the run: the world has just seen her shoot and kill Hitler.
 But the truth of what happened is far more complicated, and its consequences are deadly.
-Yael and her unlikely comrades dive into enemy territory to try to turn the tide against Hitler’s army, and there is no … Continue reading
+Yael and her unlikely comrades dive into enemy territory to try to turn the tide against Hitler’s army, and there … Continue reading